 - The life of an automaton with no ability to alter a single thing would be hell on earth.
 Euthanasia for such an entity would be the greatest kindness.

-- Our programming decided what the experience would be, under determinism.
-Then our programming decided what “we” would think about that experience.
-The “we” of course being a bunch of circuits indistinguishable from a robot.
+- Under determinism, our metaphorical programming decided what the experience would be.
+Then our “programming” decided what “we” would think about that experience.
+The “we” of course being effectively a bunch of circuits indistinguishable from a robot.

 We can quite easily make a program with machine learning, these days.
 In such programs, we provide a reward for achieving tasks we wish them to achieve, which reinforces the behaviors the code performed.
 If they fail, there is either a “punishment” or no change – I forget.

 - The use of the term “reward” in this context must be metaphorical to the highest degree possible.
-It is an essentially mind-dependent phenomenon involving incentives.
+“Reward” is an essentially mind-dependent phenomenon involving incentives.
 I’ll come back to this shortly.

 - Following algorithms does not require real understanding.
 The instructions are provided by the programmer and the machine does what it is told.
 The phrase “machine-learning,” however, sounds like some way out of this dictatorship of the programmer.